ricardozanini/tenkichannel/umbrella-carry-decision-process/readme.md

     }
 }
 ```

-Yes, please bring an umbrella with you because it's gonna rain :umbrella:.
+And if you live in [Seattle](https://en.wikipedia.org/wiki/Seattle), bring an umbrella with you because it's gonna rain :umbrella:.